Old Joy: Plot

+Reception

+The film was a commercial success, earning nearly $400,000 on a $30,000 budget.
+It later gained an additional $63,920 in profit from Domestic Home Video sales.

-Old Joy received favorable reviews from critics.
-The review aggregator Rotten Tomatoes reported that 85% of critics gave the film positive reviews, based on 94 reviews — with the consensus that "a serene, melancholy beauty permeates this meditative film."
-Metacritic reported the film had an average score of 84 out of 100, based on 24 reviews.
+Rotten Tomatoes reported that 85% of 94 critics gave the film positive reviews, with an average rating of 7.3/10.
+The site's critics consensus reads: "A serene, melancholy beauty permeates this meditative film."
+Metacritic reported the film had an average score of 84 out of 100, based on 24 critics, indicating "universal acclaim".
 The New York Times called it "one of the finest American films of the year".

 The film appeared on several critics' top ten lists of the best films of 2006.